aosabook/500lines/spreadsheet/chapter.md

 We put an extra check on the result of `querySelector` because moving upward from **A1** will produce the selector `#A0`, which has no corresponding element, and so will not trigger a focus change — the same goes for pressing **DOWN** at the bottom row.

-Next, we define the `reset()` function so the `↻` button can restore the `sheet` its initial contents:
+Next, we define the `reset()` function so the `↻` button can restore the initial contents of the `sheet`:

 ```js
   // Default sheet content, with some data cells and one formula cell.
   $scope.reset = ()=>{ $scope.sheet = { A1: 1874, B1: '+', C1: 2046, D1: '⇒', E1: '=A1+C1' }; }
 ```

-The `init()` function first tries restoring the `sheet` content from its previous state from the [localStorage](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Storage#localStorage), or defaults to the initial content if it’s our first time running the application:
+The `init()` function tries restoring the `sheet` content from its previous state from the [localStorage](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Storage#localStorage), and defaults to the initial content if it’s our first time running the application:

 ```js
   // Define the initializer, and immediately call it